 This document addresses Stanford University’s responsibilities under the Title IX statute and the Violence Against Women Reauthorization Act of 2013 (VAWA).
 Together, these prohibit discrimination on the basis of gender in federally-funded educational programs and activities, and require that universities have procedures in place to be able to respond when such discrimination occurs.

 Title IX offers protection for students who experience sexual assault and harassment severe enough to deprive them of equal access to the full range of opportunities available at the University.
 Under Title IX, sexual violence that affects students is considered to be a severe form of sexual harassment.

-This policy covers concerns of “Prohibited Conduct” between students, which includes sexual harassment, sexual assault and sexual misconduct, relationship (dating) violence, and stalking.
-The policy applies whether the alleged Prohibited Conduct occurred on or off campus.
+This process addresses all instances in which a Stanford student is alleged to have engaged in prohibited sexual conduct.
+This term includes sexual harassment, sexual assault and sexual misconduct, relationship (dating) violence, and stalking.
+The policy applies whether the alleged prohibited conduct occurred on or off campus.